karl-zylinski/odin-raylib-hot-reload-game-template/README.md

-# Odin + Raylib + Hot Reload template (+ Atlas Builder!)
+# Odin + Raylib + Hot Reload template
 By Karl Zylinski, http://zylinski.se -- Support me at https://www.patreon.com/karl_zylinski

-See branch [atlas-animation-example](https://github.com/karl-zylinski/odin-raylib-hot-reload-game-template/tree/atlas-animation-example) for example on how to use atlas builder and atlased animations.

 ## Description

 This is an Odin + Raylib game template with Hot Reloading pre-setup.
-My game projects tend to have some things in common, so I made this template so I can get up and running quickly.

 This template is compatible with Windows, macOS and Linux.
 The instructions are mostly for Windows, but there is a [non-windows](#non-windows) section that explains the differences.

 `build_hot_reload.bat` will build `game.dll` from the odin code in the `game` folder.
 It will also build `game.exe` from the code in the directory `main_hot_reload`.
 When you run `game.exe` it will load `game.dll` and start the game.
 In order to hot reload, make some changes to anything that is compiled as part of `game.dll` and re-run `build_hot_reload.bat`. `game.exe` will notice that `game.dll` changed and reload it.
-The state you wish to keep between reloads goes into the `Game_Memory` struct in `game.odin`.
+The state you wish to keep between reloads goes into the `Game_Memory` struct in `game/game.odin`.

 There is also a `build_release.bat` file that makes a `game_release.exe` that does not have the hot reloading stuff, since you probably do not want that in the released version of your game.
 This means that the release version does not use `game.dll`, instead it imports the `game` directory as a normal Odin package.